If you've ever felt the frustration of managing multiple online accounts, whether…

 Shopify Online Store

-The simple way to compare these two platforms is by contrasting the eCommerce elements both brands have to offer.
+The simplest way to compare these two platforms is to contrast the eCommerce elements each brand offers.

 So, the following is a list of Shopify’s vital eCommerce functions:

-• Abandoned Cart Recovery: If you take customer retention seriously, this is a must-have element.
-Many times, customers start shopping online, get distracted, and then abandon their shopping cart.
+- Abandoned Cart Recovery: If you take customer retention seriously, this is a must-have element.
+Often, customers start shopping online, get distracted, and leave their cart.
 It happens even to the best of us.
-However, the cart recovery function enables you to send out automated emails prompting customers to complete their purchase.
+However, the cart recovery function lets you send automated emails prompting customers to complete their purchases.

-• Order Management: Shopify offers a comprehensive order management tool that enables owners to monitor orders as they are taken, shipped, and delivered, as well as for customers to track their own orders.
+- Order Management: Shopify offers a comprehensive order management tool that enables owners to monitor orders as they are placed, shipped, and delivered, and for customers to track their own orders.

-• Sell On Social Media: Shopify lets you set up a selling stage on social media, which integrates with your digital store to enable you to trade via social networks.
+- Sell On Social Media: Shopify lets you set up a selling stage on social media that integrates with your digital store, enabling you to sell there.
 This feature applies mainly to Facebook.

-• Many Themes: Shopify enables you to customize your site, thereby bringing your vision to life.
+- Many Themes: Shopify lets you customize your site and bring your vision to life.
 Shopify offers an extensive array of Skins and themes, making the design process a breeze.

 Square Online Store

-A retrospective look at Square eCommerce reveals a platform that once seemed like an afterthought; however, following the success of card readers, the Square website builder has since experienced significant growth over time.
+A retrospective look at Square eCommerce reveals a platform that once seemed like an afterthought; however, following the success of card readers, the Square website builder has since experienced significant growth.

 Its most prominent features include:

-• Domain: Similarly, like Shopify, Square also allows you to use its free subdomain name.
+- Domain: Similarly, like Shopify, Square also lets you use its free subdomain.
 However, if you prefer, you can purchase a domain instead.
 Alternatively, link your Square store to your existing domain.

 eCommerce Integrations:

-• Square integrates seamlessly with several digital services, including BigCommerce, Wix, WooCommerce, and Weebly, among others.
+- Square integrates seamlessly with several digital services, including BigCommerce, Wix, WooCommerce, and Weebly.

-• Square API: Do you’ve coding know-how?
+- Square API: Do you’ve coding know-how?
 Great!
-The Square API provides you with the flexibility to create your own integrations.
+The Square API gives you the flexibility to build your own integrations.
 But if you come short in knowledge, a developer on hire may come calling.
-Either way, it’s a fantastic option to have.
+Either way, it’s a fantastic option.

 Overall, when compared to creating and launching an eCommerce shop, Shopify offers far more.
 With Square, the digital storefront you get without its eCommerce integrations is basic.